rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ## Known Issues
 The following are controls that K3s currently does not pass by default.
 Each gap will be explained, along with a note clarifying whether it can be passed through manual operator intervention, or if it will be addressed in a future release of K3s.

 ### Control 1.2.15
 Ensure that the admission control plugin `NamespaceLifecycle` is set.
 <details>
 <summary>Rationale</summary>
-Setting admission control policy to NamespaceLifecycle ensures that objects cannot be created in non-existent namespaces, and that namespaces undergoing termination are not used for creating the new objects.
+Setting admission control policy to `NamespaceLifecycle` ensures that objects cannot be created in non-existent namespaces, and that namespaces undergoing termination are not used for creating the new objects.
 This is recommended to enforce the integrity of the namespace termination process and also for the availability of the newer objects.

 This can be remediated by passing this argument as a value to the `enable-admission-plugins=` and pass that to  `--kube-apiserver-arg=` argument to `k3s server`.
 An example can be found below.
 </details>

-### Control 1.2.16 (mentioned above)
+### Control 1.2.16
 Ensure that the admission control plugin `PodSecurityPolicy` is set.
 <details>
 <summary>Rationale</summary>
 A Pod Security Policy is a cluster-level resource that controls the actions that a pod can perform and what it has the ability to access.
-The PodSecurityPolicy objects define a set of conditions that a pod must run with in order to be accepted into the system.
+The `PodSecurityPolicy` objects define a set of conditions that a pod must run with in order to be accepted into the system.
 Pod Security Policies are comprised of settings and strategies that control the security features a pod has access to and hence this must be used to control pod access permissions.

 This can be remediated by passing this argument as a value to the `enable-admission-plugins=` and pass that to  `--kube-apiserver-arg=` argument to `k3s server`.
 An example can be found below.
 </details>